Patterns of protein- and metabolite-based cell-cell communication (MEBOCOST)¶

 We will import the communication tensors created for both modalities (protein- and metabolite-mediated CCC), as previously done.

-tensor_lr = c2c.io.load_tensor('./data/Tensor-cell2cell/Initial-c2c-Tensor.pkl')
+tensor_lr = c2c.io.load_tensor('/data/Tensor-cell2cell/Initial-c2c-Tensor.pkl', backend=backend, device=device)

-tensor_met = c2c.io.load_tensor('./data/Tensor-cell2cell/Initial-MEBOCOST-Tensor.pkl')
+tensor_met = c2c.io.load_tensor('/data/Tensor-cell2cell/Initial-MEBOCOST-Tensor.pkl', backend=backend, device=device)

-meta_tf = c2c.io.load_variable_with_pickle('./data/Tensor-cell2cell/Meta-Initial-c2c-Tensor.pkl')
+meta_tf = c2c.io.load_variable_with_pickle('/data/Tensor-cell2cell/Meta-Initial-c2c-Tensor.pkl')

-meta_tf2 = c2c.io.load_variable_with_pickle('./data/Tensor-cell2cell/Meta-Initial-MEBOCOST-Tensor.pkl')
+meta_tf2 = c2c.io.load_variable_with_pickle('/data/Tensor-cell2cell/Meta-Initial-MEBOCOST-Tensor.pkl')

 2 - Generate coupled tensors¶

-Once we have loaded our 4D tensors, we start creating a CoupledInteractionTensor
+Once we have loaded our 4D tensors, we start creating a CoupledInteractionTensorobject in Tensor-cell2cell v2.
+This object will later perform the CTCA.

 coupled_tensor = c2c.tensor.CoupledInteractionTensor(tensor1=tensor_lr,